cgwire/kitsu/docs/getting-started-production/README.md

 On all the pages, you can see the sum-up at the bottom of the page of estimation **Person days** VS the reality **Days Spent**.

-On the global page of the shot, you can see the sum-up of all the estimations vs duration.
+On the global page of the shot, you can see the **sum-up** of all the estimations vs duration.
 But you can also use a filter.

-For example, you can focus on a specific sequence, filter your global page with the name of the sequence, and you will have the sum-up updated at the bottom.
+For example, you can focus on a specific sequence: filter your global page with the name of the sequence, and you will have the sum-up updated at the bottom.

 ![Global Shot Page Sumup Filtered](../img/getting-started/global_shot_sumup.png)